Universal K-matrices for quantum Kac-Moody algebras: Quantum Weyl groups and integrable representations

-As mentioned in Remark \ref{rmk:kr-factorization}, one of the main applications of the diagrammatic operators $\wt{T}_X$ is an alternative description of the quasi--R--matrix $\Theta_X$.
-Indeed, by \cite[Theorem 3]{KR90} and \cite{LS90} (see also \cite[Lemma 3.8]{BK19}), we have the following coproduct formula:
+As mentioned in Remark \ref{rmk:kr-factorization}, one of the main applications of the diagrammatic operators $\wt{T}_X$ is to provide an alternative description of the quasi-R-matrix $\Theta_X$.
+Indeed, by \cite[Thm.~3]{KR90} and \cite{LS90} (see also \cite[Lem.~3.8]{BK19}), we have the following coproduct formula: